mathematic-inc/if-changed/README.md

   [PATTERNS]...
           Git patterns defining the set of files to check.
 By default, this will be all changed files between revisions.

-          This list follows the same rules as [`.gitignore`](https://git-scm.com/docs/gitignore) except relative paths/patterns are always matched against the repository root, if the paths/patterns don't contain `/`.
+          This list follows the same rules as [`.gitignore`](https://git-scm.com/docs/gitignore) except relative paths/patterns are always matched against the repository root, even if the paths/patterns don't contain `/`.
 In particular, a leading `!` before a pattern will reinclude the pattern if it was excluded by a previous pattern.

 Options:
       --from-ref <FROM_REF>